hoppersroppers/courses/navyCTF.md

 3. What do codes 200-299 mean?
 4. What do codes 300-399 mean?
 5. What do codes 400-499 mean?

+## Google Hacking

+What is Google hacking (or Google dorking)?
+Well, Google (and other search engines) are built around a large number of web-crawlers that are constantly scraping the internet.
+They scoop up everything that is publicly available and index it, allowing you to search it.
+However... what happens when the web crawlers find something that they shouldn't?

+Play around with a few of these Google hacks on Exploit-DB:
+* <link>
+* <link>

+In order to prevent Google from indexing the site so that it can be searchable, many sites use a robots.txt file to "block" the web crawlers.
+Robots.txt files are derived from RFC ____ and are meant to be a good faith request by site administrators.
+This means that any web crawler, or you, can visit a site's robots.txt and identify any part of the site that the owner does not want crawled.
+This often comes up in CTF problems, so it is always worth a quick check.

 ---
 [//]: # (69,632,activities/assign_632)
 # Under the Hood
 I know someone on the internet is going to be upset I am recommending Chrome for this.
 Sorry.
 I like it.
 If you are used to using some other browser's Dev Tools, then you don't need to do this section.

 ## Chrome Developer Tools
 * Also known as 'dev tools', all browsers come with the ability to view the behind the scenes of a webpage as it loads.
 Chrome's dev tools are amazing.
+Again, sorry internet randoms, I don't feel bad recommending Chrome over Firefox.

 * Read these pages and play around with loading different pages and seeing the different things that you can look at, or edit.
    * <https://developers.google.com/web/tools/chrome-devtools/open>
    * <https://developers.google.com/web/tools/chrome-devtools/console>